KuchNhiBruh/KuchNhiBruhSmsBomber/README.md

 Made By @KuchNhiBruh

 Before Running Script 🙌
-use These Commands For Termux => pip install requests pip install colorama pip install tqdm
+Use These Commands For Termux =>
+1)pip install requests
+2) pip install colorama
+3)pip install tqdm